xBFreEnergy/xBFreEnergy.github.io/docs/mmpbsa/input_file.md

 This style, while retaining the same Amber format (derived from Fortran), is aesthetically more familiar to the GROMACS style (`*.mdp`).
 However, it maintains the same essence, so it could be defined in any of the two format styles or even combined.
 See the formats below:

+??? gmx-mmpbsa "For gmx_MMPBSA and MMPBSA.py users!"
+    Note that the string format no requires de single- or double-quotes.
+However, you can put them if you wish

 === "New format style "
     ``` title="New format style Input file example"